kloakprotocol/kloak_node/README.md

 # 2) Show qr_uri as a QR code.
 Keep init["result"] for signing.

-# 3) When the sender sends the tx, sign input #1 and return it.
+# 3) When the sender sends the tx, receiver signs input #1 and return it.
 signed = await receiver_sign_and_return(init["result"], private_key=my_privkey)
 ```